nathanpeck/nodejs-aws-workshop/4 - EC2 Container Service/README.md

 ![cloudformation outputs](images/delete-stack.png)

-Note that you must delete the two stacks `empirejs-service-locations` and `empirejs-service-characters` first.
-Then you can delete the `empirejs` stack, because there is a dependency between the cluster and the services that prevents the cluster from being deleted until all services have been deleted first.
+Note that you must delete the two stacks `nodejs-service-locations` and `nodejs-service-characters` first.
+Then you can delete the `nodejs` stack, because there is a dependency between the cluster and the services that prevents the cluster from being deleted until all services have been deleted first.

 Finally go to the [repositories tab on the ECS dashboard](https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#/repositories), and select the docker repositories you created, and click "Delete Repository"

 ![cloudformation outputs](images/delete-repository.png)

-Last but not least if you are done with this workshop don't forget to also delete the cloudformation stack "empirejs-dev-machine", to destroy the development machine you used throughout this workshop.
+Last but not least if you are done with this workshop don't forget to also delete the cloudformation stack "nodejs-dev-machine", to destroy the development machine you used throughout this workshop.